josembenitez/Tetris/README.md

 Hopefully, the project compiles and runs with no problem whatsoever, so this point can be ticked off from the *required* criteria list.
 Also, this is all contained within a README file with building instructions and a moderately detailed project overview, so the rest of criteria should be addressed as well.

 Please find below the list of optional rubric points which are met by this projet.
+Those which are not explicitly identified in the source code are features scattered all over the files.

 ### Loop, Functions, I/O